docutils/docutils/prest/doc/src/directives.rst

 returned by the execution.
 The perl code can be placed either in the arguments or the contents section (or both).

-The perl directive defines the following global variables:
+The "perl" directive defines the following global variables:

 ``$SOURCE``
    The name of the source file containing the perl directive.
 ``$LINENO``
    The line number of the perl directive within ``$SOURCE``.
+``@INCLUDES``
+   Array of reference to array of [file name, line number] pairs that have included the current file.

-The following defines are processed by the perl directive:
+The following defines are processed by the "perl" directive:

 -D perl='perl-code'
                 Specifies some perl code that is executed prior